-The members of the Company's Board of Directors as at 31 December 2022 and at the date of this report are presented on page 1.
-All of them were members of the Board of Directors throughout the year ended 31 December 2022.
+The members of the Company's Board of Directors as at 31 December 2023 and at the date of this report are presented on page 1.
+All of them were members of the Board of Directors throughout the year ended 31 December 2023 except from the following.
+Mr. Michael Michael was appointed as a non excecutive director on 14 June 2023.
+On 14 June 2023 Zoe Zaferiopoulou , Ioannis Ninios , Orlando Castellanos and Michael Kammas have been resigned as Directors.